KwekuQ22/CipherBowl-DEV/README.txt

 2025-02-19-20-00-00 - Olaes, Melgar
 Updated Products.cshtml with the correct content to show the products currently available from the CipherBowl website.

+2025-02-19-20-00-00 Malitha Balawardhana
+About us page added.
+Logo added to title.

 2025-02-19-20-15-00 - Olaes, Melgar
 Saved the changes then tested the updated home page and made sure the "Product" link once clicked would show the list of products available.